Baks44/To-do-list/README.md

 ### Description:
 - In the field, you can write your task and add by clicking the button next to.
-- After adding task, you can mark already done task by clicking a red button.
+- After adding task, you can mark already done task by clicking a green button.
 - If you want to delete task, just click button with bin icon.

 ### Demo: